 For example, with such interrupt handlers one can write recursive server processes as

-where an interrupt handler is used to wait for $\tm{request}$s from clients, which are processed by $M_{\text{process}}$, the result is sent back to the client in a $\mathsf{response}$ signal, and the application $\tmapp{r}{()}$ is used to reinstall the same interrupt handler, to wait for further $\tm{request}$s from clients.
+where an interrupt handler is used to wait for $\tm{request}$s from clients, which are processed by $M_{\text{process}}$; the result is sent back to the client in a $\mathsf{response}$ signal, and the application $\tmapp{r}{()}$ is used to reinstall the same interrupt handler, to wait for further $\tm{request}$s from clients.

-As the recursive reinstalling of interrupt handlers is only triggered by incoming interrupts, and there is ever only a finite number of them surrounding any given interrupt handler in a sequential computation, then Ahman and Pretnar conjectured that the sequential part of this extension of \lambdaAEff~ought to be strongly normalising.
+As the recursive reinstalling of interrupt handlers is only triggered by incoming interrupts, and there are always only finitely many of them surrounding any given interrupt handler in a sequential computation, Ahman and Pretnar conjectured that the sequential part of this extension of \lambdaAEff~ought to be strongly normalising.
 Unfortunately, this is not the case.

 For one concrete counterexample, consider the computation